Quetzal-framework/quetzal-CRUMBS/README.md

 * Interrogate for occurrences that falls in the bounding box defined by spatial points (plus a margin of 2 degrees), but don't fetch anything
 `python3 -m crumbs.get_gbif --species "Heteronotia binoei" --points sampling_points.shp --margin 2`
-* Fetch all occurrences that falls in the bounding box and save the data of interest (longitude, latitude, year) in a `occurrences.csv` file
+* Fetch all occurrences that falls in the bounding box and save the data of interest (longitude, latitude, year) in a `occurrences.csv` file and in a `occurences` shapefile
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p sampling_points.shp -m 2 --all`
 * Fetch a max of 50 occurrences that falls in the bounding box
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p sampling_points.shp -m 2 --limit 50`